Adopt best practices for each process

 Request a demo

-It is already a given that the traditional topics of recruitment, talent retention and leadership will continue to receive attention.
-Likewise, the issues of CSR, diversity and inclusion, and the facilitation of new forms of collaboration will take on a greater role in the debates.
-Having completed the 2022 retrospective, we can now look forward to the HR challenges of 2023.
+Now, it’s time to take advantage of this new reality to move from a "reactive" mode to an "anticipatory" model diversity and inclusion, and the facilitation of new ways of collaborating will take on a greater role.
+Having completed the 2022 retrospective, we can now look forward to the HR challenges for the near future.

-What are the 3 HR 2023 priorities?
+What are the 3 growing HR priorities?

-1. Mobilize skills and internal skills
+1. Mobilizing skills and internal skills

 Top 3 HR priorities for 2023